aylei/aliyun-exporter/README.md

 * CloudMonitor API has an rate limit, tuning the `rate_limit` configuration if the requests are rejected.
 * CloudMonitor API also has an monthly quota for invocations (AFAIK, 5,000,000 invocations / month for free).
 Plan your usage in advance.

-> Given that you have 50 metrics to scrape with 60s scrape interval, about 2,160,000 requests will be set by the exporter for 30 days.
+> Given that you have 50 metrics to scrape with 60s scrape interval, about 2,160,000 requests will be sent by the exporter for 30 days.

 ## Telemetry